hasktorch/hasktorch/examples/static-mnist/README.md

-# MNIST Example Using Safe Tensors
+# MNIST Classifier Using Safe Tensors

 Starting at the top level repo directory, set shell shared library paths paths by running: